ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/stitches/Applying_satin_stitch.md

 ## To apply satin stitch with auto-spacing...

-1Select the digitizing method you want to use – e.g. [Column C](../../glossary/glossary).
+1. Select the digitizing method you want to use – e.g. [Column C](../../glossary/glossary).

-2Select Satin and create an [embroidery object](../../glossary/glossary).
+2. Select Satin and create an [embroidery object](../../glossary/glossary).
 Alternatively, select an existing embroidery object and click Satin.

 ![SatinSpacingSelected.png](assets/SatinSpacingSelected.png)

-3Right-click the Satin icon to access object properties.
+3. Right-click the Satin icon to access object properties.

 ![stitches00031.png](assets/stitches00031.png)

-4Tick Auto Spacing if not already checked.
+4. Tick Auto Spacing if not already checked.

-5Adjust Stitch Density for more or less open fills.
+5. Adjust Stitch Density for more or less open fills.

 ![stitches00034.png](assets/stitches00034.png)